30+ Years Celebrating the Colorado Plateau

 ...
 See MoreSee Less

-To attend Joel's presentation, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
-Events are also livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.
+To attend her talk, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
+Melissa's presentation will also be livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.

 ...
 See MoreSee Less

-To attend Joels presentation, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
-Events are also livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.
+To attend her talk, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
+Melissas presentation will also be livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.

 ...
 See MoreSee Less

-To attend Ogden's presentation, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
+To attend her talk, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
+Danielle's presentation will also be livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.

 ...
 See MoreSee Less

-To attend Ogdens presentation, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
-Events are also livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.
+To attend her talk, scan the QR code in the flyer below, or go to www.entradainstitute.org/events-calendar/.
+Danielles presentation will also be livestreamed at Entrada Institute on Facebook, and you do not need to register to attend the livestream.

 “The Entrada Institute is the brainchild of thoughtful, generous, visionary people.
 Entrada fosters life-affirming interconnections between nature and the arts reminiscent of Friedrich Schelling’s nature is visible spirit, spirit is invisible nature.”